 Some owners have already received more than $100,000 for their interests (offer amounts vary based on the particular interests held).

-The Program has announced more than 40 locations where implementation will begin by the end of 2017, and will continue to apply lessons learned from each experience.
+The Program has announced more than 40 locations where implementation will begin by the middle of 2017, and will continue to apply lessons learned from each experience.
 The Program hopes to schedule additional locations as capacity and resources allow.

 Offer Deadlines Approaching -- Owners Must Respond Soon!